This article has been updated for accuracy, April 2020

-For $12 a year on the Hallmark e-card site, you can send unlimited e-cards for a year.
+For $5/month on the Hallmark e-card site, you can send unlimited e-cards for a year.
 You can choose from your favorite characters, TV shows and movies, song e-cards and many more options.
 This site lets you plan ahead to schedule birthday, anniversary cards for the year ahead.

 Someecards is not your ordinary e-card site.
 The cards are irreverent, hilarious and au courant.
-It already has humorous Tiger Woods cards!
 Some e-cards are free and some you must purchase.
 You can also create your own.

 American Greetings has free e-cards, animated greeting cards and invitations.
 For $20 a year, you can make unlimited custom printable cards that are easy to design and print out.
 You can make photo cards for .39 cents each, and photo calendars.
 You can set up reminders.

 Group card, now Open Me, was launched at Stanford University in 2007.
 This site allows a group of people to send a joint card with individual messages and signatures.
 A Groupcard staff member transcribes each emailed message into human handwriting as it gets sent around to the group for their input.
 In addition to being emailed for free, for a fee the cards are printable in different sizes including poster size.

 You may have seen some political JibJabs during past presidential elections.
 You can put your own photos onto the animated characters that sing, dance, play sports or star in movies.
 It is hilarious!
 Some are free and some are for purchase.
 Put your parents onto the disco dance and laugh until you cry!

 Doozy Cards, another online greeting company, will help celebrate just about any event you can think of.
 You can even have Dionne Warwick sing Happy Birthday to that special person, so you don’t have to.